Beryl Paston Brown

 Dame Beryl Paston Brown, DBE (7 March 1909 – 25 July 1997) was a British academic and educator.
+She was Principal of Homerton College, Cambridge, from 1961 to 1971.

+Early life and education

+Beryl Paston Brown was born in Streatham, Surrey, the daughter of Paston Charles Brown and Florence May Brown.
+Her father was a bank clerk.
+She was educated at Streatham Hill High School and Newnham College, Cambridge.
+She completed a teacher training course in London, however the Great Depression made it very difficult to secure a teaching post.

 Career

+Paston Brown was a lecturer at Portsmouth Training College from 1933 to 1937, and at Goldsmiths' College from 1937 to 1951.
+She was a temporary lecturer at Newnham College from 1944 to 1946.

-Beryl Paston Brown was born in London and educated at Streatham Hill High School and Newnham College, Cambridge.
-She did a teacher training course in London, however the Great Depression made it very difficult to secure a teaching post.
-As Principal of Homerton College, Cambridge University, from 1961–71, Dame Beryl was credited with having developed a contemporary, relatively liberal social and academic life for students, as well as a teaching course degree which was validated by London University.
+She was principal of the City of Leicester Training College from 1952 to 1961.
+As Principal of Homerton College, Cambridge University, from 1961 to 1971, Dame Beryl was credited with having developed a contemporary, relatively liberal social and academic life for students, as well as a teaching course degree which was validated by London University.
+"Dame Beryl combined high intelligence and great charm with a commitment to some very enlightened principles, and in many ways she set the tone for Homerton’s recognition by the University as a place of serious intellectual capability," recalled her colleague David Bridges.
 A proposal for the establishment of the B.Ed to the Council of the Senate of Cambridge University was first turned down in 1966, for fear of lowering standards, but was eventually approved in the 1970s with the assistance of Newnham College.
+In 1971 she retired, and was succeeded by Alison Cheveley Shrubsole.